Chart Color Schemes

 Travancore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Area infrastructure changes significantly influence local performance.
-AreaSearch identified four projects impacting the area: Flemington Green, Holland Court, Flemington housing, Flemington Estate Renewal under the Public Housing Revitalisation Program, and Younghusband Kensington.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch identified four projects that could impact this region: Flemington Green, Holland Court, Flemington housing, Flemington Estate Renewal (Public Housing Revitalisation Program), and Younghusband Kensington.
+The following details the most relevant ones.

 Professional plan users can use the search below to filter and access additional projects.